 Vonnie Mikkelsen is CEO of the Springfield Area Chamber of Commerce and by everyone’s standards is a large part of Springfield’s success.
 Mikkelsen and her husband both grew up in Junction City and moved back here after living away for years.
 Prior to returning about seven years ago, Mikkelsen was doing chamber work in Florida’s Tampa area.

 She talks about the concept of “quality of place,” and how open spaces and parks, public art, and activities are crucial to “good experiences” as you enter the city.
 The city has implemented “placemaking” by improving four streetscapes by implementing crosswalk art.
 Prior to the recent track World Championships, Springfield installed a Welcome to Springfield mural on the west side of the Fry & Rankin building on the corner of Pioneer Parkway and Main Street to welcome visitors.
 The color-changing public art piece “Springfield Flame,” installed in 2016 by Portland artist Devin Laurence Field, was intended to be a beacon to the Gateway area.
-“Placemaking leads back into new businesses,” says Mikkelsen, “because people want to be there.
-There are new businesses going into the Gateway area that are soon to be announced.”
+“Today’s consumer expects a quality experience, so taking care of place and space assets in our commercial or community commercial centers is crucial,” notes Mikkelsen.
+“As we’ve seen, many businesses find that an inviting mural or a well-appointed outdoor seating area is a good, often necessary, investment.”

 Niel Laudati, Springfield’s assistant city manager, says the flame beckons to 10,000 cars a day coming into Springfield.
 “What’s out there right now is phase 1,” he says.
 “Phase 2 will be additional work done around the flame for people to actually be there and use that space.”
 Springfield didn’t actually own that piece of property, so it has taken years to put this plan into motion.